 Monoclonal antibodies (mAbs) that are specifically designed to target cancer-specific antigen have already become an important part of the treatment for many cancers.
 In this form of immunotherapy, mAbs are directed to bind monospecifically to cancer cells or proteins in an effort to stimulate the patient’s immune system to attack those cells.
 The key to using mAbs in fighting cancer is determining which antigens are linked to certain types of cancer.
 Once that link is established it is possible for scientists to develop specialized antibodies to target that particular cancer-specific antigen.

-For example, TYRP1 is a protein which is highly expressed in melanocytes and melanoma cells, and the first results of using mAbs directed against TYRP1 to treat advanced malignant melanoma are highly promising.
+For example, TYRP1 is a protein that is highly expressed in melanocytes and melanoma cells, and the first results of using mAbs directed against TYRP1 to treat advanced malignant melanoma are highly promising.
 As researchers find more antigens linked to cancer of many types, new mAbs are being studied for treatment.

 Adoptive Cell Therapy